 ?
-Can SCILT help me find a business partner?
+Can SCILT help me find business partners?

-SCILT created the Scottish Languages Employability Award on the basis that you know your local area and context for learning best, and we recommend that you first and foremost use this local knowledge and community to help you identify a suitable partner.
+SCILT created the Scottish Languages Employability Award originally, and now particularly in the case of the Scottish Languages Employability Award - Local, on the basis that you know your local area and context for learning best and we recommend that you first and foremost use this local knowledge and community to help you identify a suitable partner.
 Further support is available through examples of previous successful submissions, Business Language Champions case studies, and other examples of innovation on our website which can help you develop your own ideas.
 The suggestions in section 4.a above may also help.